Erligang culture: Relation to traditional accounts

-Many Chinese archaeologists believe that the ancient city of Zhengzhou was one of the early capitals of the Shang dynasty mentioned in traditional histories.
-However many scholars and Western archaeologists have pointed out that, unlike the later Anyang settlement, no written records have been found at Erligang to link the archaeological remains with the official history.
+Many Chinese archaeologists believe that the ancient cities of Yanshi and Zhengzhou were among the early capitals of the Shang dynasty mentioned in traditional histories, and refer to the Erligang culture as early Shang.
+However many scholars and Western archaeologists have pointed out that, unlike the later Anyang settlement, no written records have been found at Erligang sites to link the archaeological remains with traditional accounts written a millennium later.